Battle of Heraklion: Second day and onwards

 When Ju 52s flew over the Allies ceased fire and displayed captured panels requesting resupply; the confused German pilots dropped large quantities of weapons, ammunition and equipment, including two motorcycles with sidecars, into the Allied positions.
 Much of the German weaponry was distributed to the local Cretans.
 On 23 May six Hurricanes from No. 73 Squadron RAF were sent to Heraklion from Egypt, but several suffered landing damage and the facility lacked adequate fuel and ammunition for them and they were withdrawn the next day.
 On the 24th four companies of paratroopers were dropped west of Heraklion to reinforce the Germans and the town was heavily bombed in retaliation for its non-surrender on the 21st and again on the 23rd; according to MacDonald it was reduced to rubble.
 On the night of 24/25 May the Greek units were withdrawn to the area of Knossos for rest and refitting and the defence of Heraklion was taken over by Commonwealth units.
-The 1st Battalion of the Argyll and Sutherland Highlanders (Argylls), 655 men strong, had landed at Tymbaki on the south coast of Crete on 19 May; advance elements of it reached Heraklion on 25 May and eventually approximately 340 men of the battalion reinforced the 14th Brigade.
+The 1st Battalion of the Argyll and Sutherland Highlanders (Argylls), 655 men strong, had landed at Tympaki on the south coast of Crete on 19 May; advance elements of it reached Heraklion on 25 May and eventually approximately 340 men of the battalion reinforced the 14th Brigade.

 Middle East Command and the Allied HQ on Crete's plan was that when the Argylls arrived at Heraklion, one of 14th Brigade's existing battalions would move westwards to Rythymno.
 Chappel, believing the German force to be stronger than it was, was content for the brigade to hold its positions, although several tanks and some artillery pieces were sent by sea to the more active fighting in the Maleme area.
 Chappel was in radio contact with GHQ Middle East in Cairo, but not with Freyberg, his immediate superior.
 On the night of 26/27 May he queried Freyberg through Cairo as to whether he should attempt to clear the routes to the west and south.
 The historian Antony Beevor believes that this would have been impractical due to the state of the roads and German opposition.
 By the time the query was sent the battle on Crete had already been lost.
 Meanwhile, the Germans were under constant pressure from the Cretans, despite fierce German reprisals.
 They were further reinforced by paratroopers landing at Gournes on the 27th.